abeyyoseph/OtherProjects/MPIIJointAnnotationClassifier/README.md

-# Binary Classification  Task
+# Joint Annotation Binary Classification Task

-## Prompt
+## Overview
-You are provided with a dataset of human joint annatotions.
-Each annotation includes a label indicating whether the human is doing lawn work or playing a sport. __Your task is to build a classifier that predicts whether a human is doing lawn work or playing a sport based on their joint annotations.__  Your classifier should perform as best as possible on new data, evaluated by F1 score
+The "mpii_dataset" dataset contains human joint annatotions, along with a label indicating whether the human is doing lawn work or playing a sport.

-In your on-site interview, you will be asked to explain your model and your process for obtaining it.
-You will also be asked how you expect your model to perform on new data and why.
-Limit your work on this task to no more than 2 hours, honor system

 ## About the dataset
 The dataset is stored in `mpii_dataset.csv`.
 Each row corresponds to a single person.
 Each row includes 15 joint annotations: